Before You Buy Your Next Property

 Once you’ve shortlisted a property, ensure the building is sound.
-Arrange for an inspection to uncover any structural damage or pest invasions, to avoid any unpleasant surprises down the road.
+Arrange pest and building inspections to uncover any structural damage or pest invasions, this will help you avoid any unpleasant surprises down the road.

 - Pick Your Number – and Stick to Your Guns!

 Staying within your agreed loan amount can prove challenging, especially in the heat of a bidding war or at auction, but the number one rule is: Stick to your budget.